Steps of the Loan Process

-- Application – After a contract has been accepted and executed by both the sellers and buyers, the homebuyers will typically have five days to make a formal application with their mortgage broker/lender.
+After a contract has been accepted and executed by both the sellers and buyers, the homebuyers will typically have five days to make a formal application with their mortgage broker/lender.
 The application can be taken in person, over the phone, by fax, mail or by the Internet.

-- After the application has been formally taken the mortgage broker/loan officer will submit the borrower’s information along with the information on the subject property back into the automated underwriting systems of either Fannie Mae or Freddie Mac.
+After the application has been formally taken, the mortgage broker/loan officer will submit the borrower’s information along with the information on the subject property back into the automated underwriting systems of either Fannie Mae or Freddie Mac.
 Upon receiving a conditional approval the mortgage broker/loan officer will register the loan, lock-in or float the interest rate per the borrower’s instructions and then generate the Lender’s Estimate of loan terms and the initial disclosures.
-The borrowers can the sign the Lender’s Estimate and initial disclosures via DocuSign using the Internet or meet in person to review and sign the documents with their mortgage broker/loan officer.
+The borrowers can then sign the Lender’s Estimate and initial disclosures via DocuSign using the Internet or meet in person to review and sign the documents with their mortgage broker/loan officer.

-- After the Lender’s Estimate and initial disclosures have been executed the mortgage broker/loan officer will provide the borrowers with a checklist of supporting documents that will be needed to successfully process their loan request.
+After the Lender’s Estimate and initial disclosures have been executed, the mortgage broker/loan officer will provide the borrowers with a checklist of supporting documents that will be needed to successfully process their loan request.
 The mortgage broker/loan officer will also collect at that time the debit or credit card information from the borrowers so that the appraisal can be requested.

 The processor then submits the documents that have been received to the underwriter for a conditional approval.
 Upon receipt of the conditional approval the processor contacts the borrowers to review any documentation that may be requested by the underwriter or has not been submitted by the borrowers.
 Upon receipt of the appraisal a copy is emailed or mailed to the borrowers for their review and written acknowledgment of receipt.
 This is required by federal law.
 The underwriter must review the appraisal and give his or her approval.
 The processor also forwards the title commitment and related title documents to the lender for review and approval.

-- The borrower should be obtaining quotes for hazard/windstorm insurance and possibly flood insurance if the subject property is located in a federally designated flood hazard zone.
+At this point, the borrower should be obtaining quotes for hazard/windstorm insurance and possibly flood insurance if the subject property is located in a federally designated flood hazard zone.
 We typically obtain at least three quotes for our borrowers, however, by state law it is the borrowers right to choose the insurance agent/company they would like to use.
 Many real estate agents also obtain quotes for their clients to review.
 Upon the borrowers choice of insurance agent the processor sends the lender’s information that the agent will need to write the insurance policy.
 The agent then provides proof of insurance coverage(s) to the processor, who then forwards it to the underwriter for approval.

-- A survey of the subject property showing the location of the home on the subject property is also requested during this time period by either the borrowers, the real estate agent, the settlement agent or the mortgage broker/lender.
+A survey of the subject property showing the location of the home on the subject property is also requested during this time period by either the borrowers, the real estate agent, the settlement agent or the mortgage broker/lender.
 We typically order the survey for our borrowers, though it is strictly their choice of the surveyor they would like to use.
 The completed survey is submitted to both the settlement agent and the lender for approval.

-- Upon obtaining a “Clear to Close” status the loan request is then forwarded to the closing department where the closing instructions and documents are prepared and forwarded to the settlement agent.
+Upon obtaining a “Clear to Close” status the loan request is then forwarded to the closing department where the closing instructions and documents are prepared and forwarded to the settlement agent.